aaryarajoju/cu-c/README.md

 <br>

-### [PRACTICAL 3](https://github.com/aaryarajoju/cu-c/tree/main/UNIT%201/UNIT%201%20-%20PRACTICAL%203) - LEARN HOW TO APPLY DECISION MAKING STATEMENTS SUCH AS IF-ELSE, NESTED IF-ELSE, SWITCH STATEMENTS WHILE DEVELOPING MENU DRIVEN PROGRAMS FOR USERS
+### [PRACTICAL 1.3 (Practical 3)](https://github.com/aaryarajoju/cu-c/tree/main/UNIT%201/UNIT%201%20-%20PRACTICAL%203) - LEARN HOW TO APPLY DECISION MAKING STATEMENTS SUCH AS IF-ELSE, NESTED IF-ELSE, SWITCH STATEMENTS WHILE DEVELOPING MENU DRIVEN PROGRAMS FOR USERS

   **[EXAMPLES](https://github.com/aaryarajoju/cu-c/tree/main/UNIT%201/UNIT%201%20-%20PRACTICAL%203/EXAMPLES)**
   * [Eligible to Vote or not](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%203/EXAMPLES/eligibleToVoteOrNot.c) : WAP to find if a person has eligibility to vote or not, based on their age